Propranolol is a type of beta-blocker that helps the heart to beat slower and more steadily.

-Propranolol comes in the form of tablets, capsules, an oral solution (Hemangeol) and a solution used for injection.
+Propranolol comes in several forms, such as tablets, capsules, an oral solution (Hemangeol), and a solution used for injection.

 - dry eyes

-Some symptoms are mild and tend to go away within a few weeks as the body adjusts to the medication.
-Any severe symptoms or symptoms that don’t go away should be discussed with a doctor.
-It may be that the person is taking too much of the drug or their body may not be responding well to it.
+Some symptoms may be mild and go away within a few weeks as the body adjusts to the medication.
+A person should discuss any severe symptoms or symptoms that do not go away with their doctor.

-There are also some less common, yet more severe symptoms associated with propranolol.
-A person who experiences any of these symptoms should call their doctor right away.
+Some less common but more severe symptoms can be associated with propranolol.
+A person who experiences any of the following symptoms should call their doctor right away:

 - breathing problems or bronchospasms